learn-co-curriculum/dsc-sql-database-data-types/README.md

 ### INTEGER

 Anything we want to represent as a whole number.
 If it's a number and contains no letter or special characters or decimal points then we should store it as an integer.
 If we use it to perform math or create a comparison between two different rows in our database, then we definitely want to store it as an integer.
-If it's just numbers, it's generally not a bad idea to store it as an integer.
+If it's just a number, it's generally not a bad idea to store it as an integer.
 You might never add two house address numbers together, but you might want to sort them numerically.
 For example in the preceding case, you might want to get the biggest number and not the longest piece of text.

 ### REAL